 The new school building housed students from Mount Jackson and New Market.
 They were needed to accommodate a growing student population.
 Through the years of 1960 to 1961, Shenandoah County Public Schools increased their total enrollment from 4,731 students to 4,908.
 Teaching positions had also increased from 189 to 220.
 Since then, the number of students continued to steadily increase.

 Major academic strides had been taken to advance academic opportunities for the students.
-Lord Fairfax Community College, opened in 1970, worked with Stonewall Jackson to offer on-sight dual enrollment classes for students looking for a foot-hold in college level class work.
+Lord Fairfax Community College (now Laurel Ridge Community College), opened in 1970, worked with Stonewall Jackson to offer on-sight dual enrollment classes for students looking for a foot-hold in college level class work.
 In 1990, dual enrollment classes were officially offered to students at Stonewall Jackson.
-Dual enrollment classes are still offered today, and the school has the largest amount of dual enrollment class opportunities than any other school in Shenandoah County Public School system.
+Dual enrollment classes are still offered today, and, as of 2019, the school has the largest amount of dual enrollment class opportunities than any other school in Shenandoah County Public School system.

 The students at Stonewall Jackson were very dedicated to their academics, but students also set aside time to take part in extracurricular activities such as school sports and clubs.
 Sports include, but are not limited to, Football, Cross Country, Track & Field, and Volleyball.
 In 1981, the women’s Track and Field team won the State Track & Field meet.
 In 1989, both the women’s and men’s Cross Country team won the State Championship title.